GSA/digitalgov.gov/content/posts/2013-06-12-take-your-social-media-program-from-rags-to-riches.md

   - USTDA
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/Panning-for-Gold.jpg" alt="Panning for gold" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/Panning-for-Gold.jpg)Are you a small or even one-deep government social media team who wonders how with limited resources you can still deliver the program citizens need?
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/Panning-for-Gold.jpg" alt="Panning for gold" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/06/Panning-for-Gold.jpg)Are you a small or even one-deep government social media team who wonders how with limited resources you can still deliver the program citizens need?
 Do you have a larger team but still want to know how you can roll up your sleeves and make a change?

 If either of these or anything in between is you, then take a look at the webinar on how to take your limited social media program from “rags to riches.&#8221;